Updated May 20, 2021

 ● Be alert to the risks posed by reporting on and/or from countries with authoritarian regimes, which will likely be closely monitoring coverage of the COVID-19 outbreak.
 Certain governments may try to conceal the extent of any outbreak and/or censor the media accordingly, as highlighted by CPJ

 ● Be particularly careful if reporting from rural areas.
-People may be suspicious and/or angry toward ‘outsiders’ for fear that you could be bringing COVID-19 with you
+People may be suspicious and/or hostile toward ‘outsiders’ for fear that you could be infectious

 ● Journalists in countries with an authoritarian regime should be aware of the threat of detention, arrest, and/or deportation when reporting on the COVID-19 outbreak, as highlighted by CPJ